cartopher/automateSanGIS/README.md

 'Parcels' and 'Roads' folders
 - subdirectories of the output folder and the parent folders of two additional subdirectories:
-       1) 'YYYY_MM' folder
+       1. 'YYYY_MM' folder ("date-stamped", ex.
+2022_09)
-          - the relative path where ZIP files are downloaded and unextracted
+          - the working directory where ZIP files are downloaded and unextracted
-       2) 'Current' folder
+       2. 'Current' folder
-          - the relative path where ZIP files are downloaded and extracted
+          - the working directory where ZIP files are downloaded and extracted
 ````

 *__Note__: The time-stamped folder is created and named after the year and month in which the main module is executed (ex.
 2022 09).
 If the main module is executed more than once a month, all downloaded files with the same name in both the 'YYYY_MM' and 'Current' folder directories will be overwritten.*